Frequently asked questions

 Do you offer remote (telephone or video) counselling?

-We currently offer both telephone and video appointments by Zoom.
-Remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.
+We currently deliver our service face-to-face however remote therapy may be offered to you after an initial discussion, if we decide that it’s appropriate for both your needs and situation.

 I have been a client before, can I come back?

 We welcome women who have used the Service before, but you will need to have had a break of at least four months before making a new ‘request for service’.
 This is so that the impact of previous counselling has had time to ‘settle’ in your life.